Skip to main content

 DataValidationError provides the following context:

-1. schema_name, table_name and column_name provide the logical "location" at which the contract was violated.
+1. schema_name, table_name, and column_name provide the logical "location" at which the contract was violated.

-4. schema_contract the full, expanded schema contract
+4. schema_contract is the full, expanded schema contract.

 Contracts on new tablesโ€‹

-Following tables are considered new:
+The following tables are considered new:

-1. Child tables inferred from the nested data
+1. Child tables inferred from nested data.

-2. Dynamic tables created from the data during extraction
+2. Dynamic tables created from the data during extraction.

 blocks: